New aquaculture strategy for Victoria

 Victorian aquaculture production is currently worth approximately $40 million annually and is expected to grow significantly with the tendering of these additional sites.
 Mussel farms also improve water quality through filter feeding, making a positive contribution to the ecology of Port Phillip and Western Port Bay.

-For more information visit the Fisheries Victoria aquaculture page.
+For more information visit the Victorian Fisheries Authority website.